MusicDin/kubitect/docs/examples/full-example.md

     This field is mandatory if the network mode is set to `bridge`.
     If the network mode is set to `nat`, this field can be omitted.

-18. Set custom DNS for nodes.
+18. Set custom DNS list for all nodes.
-    If omitted, gateway is also used as DNS.
+    If omitted, network gateway is also used as a DNS.

 19. Specify the network interface used by the virtual machine.
 In general, this option can be omitted.